 Participating governmental units consist of those entities that have signed the Scantic Valley Regional Health Trust Agreement for Joint Negotiation and Purchase of Health Coverage.
-As of June 30, 2018, participants included the Towns of East Longmeadow, Hampden, Longmeadow, Wilbraham, the Hampden-Wilbraham Regional School District and the Lower Pioneer Valley Educational Collaborative.
+As of June 30, 2021, participants included the Towns of East Longmeadow, Hampden, Longmeadow, Wilbraham, the Hampden-Wilbraham Regional School District, and the Lower Pioneer Valley Educational Collaborative.
+By vote of the Scantic Valley Regional Health Trust Board of Directors, the Western Massachusetts Emergency Communications District is allowed to purchase its health insurance coverages as a subsidiary of the Town of Longmeadow.
 Governmental units applying for membership in the Group may be granted membership on approval of a two-thirds vote of the Group's Board.
 Any participating governmental unit may withdraw from the Group on its anniversary at its discretion upon written notification to the Board at least 120 days prior to the anniversary date of health care coverage contracts purchased by the Group.
 The Board may terminate a participating governmental unit by a two-thirds vote of all Board members if it is in arrears for any payment due to the Group.